Nullifierz/Mask-R-CNN-Bird-Instance-Segmentation-PyTorch/README.md

 # 3. Prepare dataset and dataloader
 # 4. Training loop
 # 5. Save checkpoint and final model
-# 6. SINGLE IMAGE PREDICTION AND TESTING
+# 6. Model evaluation and visualization
+# 7. Prediction and Testing
 ```

 #### Training Parameters: